The Nightingale Challenge: Empowering the next generation

 About the Nightingale Challenge

-The Nightingale Challenge asks every health employer around the world to provide leadership and development training for a group of nurses and midwives (aged 35 or under) during 2020.
+The Nightingale Challenge asks every health employer around the world to provide leadership and development training for a group of nurses and midwives (aged 35 or under) during 2020 and 2021.

 How are we getting involved?